rust-lang/rfcs/text/0000-cargo-report-future-incompat.md

-Since `cargo` is expected to continue to emit the report even when the upstream dependencies are not rebuilt, Cargo will store the future-incompatibility status for each crate somewhere in the `build/` directory on the file-system.
-(This is analogous to how incremental compilation caches diagnostic output, so that future runs will still emit the same report even when we do not recompile the same input.)
+Since `cargo` is expected to continue to emit the report even when the upstream dependencies are not rebuilt, Cargo will store the future-incompatibility status for each crate somewhere in the `target/` directory on the file-system.
+(This should be a trivial constraint today: Cargo on the nightly channel is already locally caching warnings emitted while building upstream path-dependencies.)

 ## Policy issues